Passkeys - Design Your Solution

 Linux DesktopNo

-Microsoft Hello does not currently synchronize passkeys across devices.
-On macOS, the Chrome browser defaults to Google passkeys, but can also use Apple passkeys.
-If users choose the default Google option their passkey is not synchronized.
-The following examples work successfully:
+Microsoft Hello does not currently synchronize passkeys to other computers or devices.
+On macOS, the Chrome browser defaults to iCloud keychain but can also use Google Password Manager.
+The following example demonstrates successful passkey synchronization:

 • You can create a passkey in Safari on macOS and save it to the iCloud Keychain